 James Clancy, Executive Director, United Methodist Communities

 Description: Learn the steps to take to prepare for a physical transformation from an institutional to a home environment.
-Explore our challenges and strategies faced during the transformation by staff, residents and family members.
+Explore the challenges and strategies we faced during the transformation by staff, residents and family members.
 In addition, understand how to apply a person-centered approach to organizational design changes: decentralized dining, person-centered care practices, learning circles, household huddles, and household roles.
 Take away useful forms to track and monitor progress.
 Lastly, observe and utilize Connected Living and One Day tools for person-centered resident engagement.
 Discover how we are overcoming ageism and using technology to bridge the gap between generations.

 Ivette Rivera-Oritz, Manager for Pharmacists and Dietitians, Texas Health and Human Services (HHSC)